SenSecurity/Founding/README.md

 - Randomly generated encryption keys on every run

-### The tool has the following features for Executing the Payload:
+### The tool has the following features for Executing the Shellcode:
 - Supports executes the Shellcode utilizing Asynchronous Procedure Calls

 - Supports executes the Shellcode utilizing Asynchronous Procedure Calls with a Remote Debug Process